• Skip to main content

 For cheese and bacon cob loaf, you'll also need shortcut bacon rashers and fresh chives.

-For spinach and cheese cob loaf, you’ll also need frozen spinach and French onion soup mix.
+Fancy spinach and cheese cob loaf?
+You'll also need frozen spinach and French onion soup mix.

 How to make this easy Cob Loaf Recipe